 Directors serve on the Board for three-year terms.
 They provide fiduciary oversight, strategic vision and direction and financial support for the organization.
 We are proud to have the energy, time and dedication from the following Board members:

-Jennifer Birnbaum – Chair
+Jennifer Birnbaum – Director

 Jennifer is the Senior Compliance Program Manager in Governance and Planning at Medtronic.
 Prior to Medtronic, she was the Director for Compliance and Regulatory Affairs at Blue Cross and Blue Shield of Minnesota.
 Jennifer brings experience in governance, legal affairs, passion for our mission and an interest in strategic planning.
 Jennifer resides in the west metro with her family and has two sons.